What is wellness testing?

 Thyroid testing.
 The thyroid gland acts like a thermostat and sets the metabolic rate of the whole body (for more information, see handout “Thyroid Hormone Testing in Dogs”).
 The most common thyroid disease in dogs is hypothyroidism, which occurs when the thyroid gland fails to produce enough thyroid hormone.
 Hormone levels should be tested routinely in middle-aged to older dogs.
 Even young dogs should be tested if they show signs of hypothyroidism such as unexplained weight gain, lack of energy, recurring skin or ear infections, or hair loss on the body and tail.

-Wellness testing is a simple and effective way of monitoring your dog's health.
-Early detection allows for correction or management of medical problems before they become serious.
-This helps to ensure that your dog will live a long, healthy, and active life.
+Wellness testing is a simple and effective way to monitor your dog's health.
+With early detection, you can correct or manage medical problems before they become serious, helping to ensure that your dog will live a long, healthy, and active life.